Charlotte Smith (writer): Literary circle

 One of Smith's longest friends and respected mentors was Reverend Joseph Cooper Walker, a Dublin antiquarian and writer.
 "Walker handled her dealings with John Rice, who published Dublin editions of many of her works.
 She confided openly in Walker about literary and familial matters."
 Through publication of personal letters Smith sent to a close companion, Sarah Rose, readers are shown a more positive and joyful side to Smith.
 Although today his writing is seen as mediocre, William Hayley, another friend of Smith's, was "liked, respected, influential" in their time, especially as he was offered the laureateship on the death of Thomas Warton."
-As time went on, Hayley Smith withdrew support from her in 1794 and corresponded with her only infrequently.
+As time went on, Hayley withdrew support from her in 1794 and corresponded with her only infrequently.
 Smith saw Hayley's actions as betrayal; he would often make claims that she was a "Lady of signal sorrows, signal woes."
 Even with her success as a writer and handful of accredited friends through her lifetime, Smith was "sadly isolated from other writers and literary friends."
 Although many believed in Hayley's statements, many saw Smith as a "woman of signal achievement, energy, ambition, devotion, and sacrifice.
 Her children and her literary career evoked from her best efforts, and did so in about equal measure."